This publication is best viewed as a PDF.

 4-H Afterschool offers support and training materials, including this resource guide, to help leaders teach quality program activities.
 4-H Afterschool trains staff and volunteers, develops quality programs and creates communities of young people across America who are learning leadership, citizenship, and life skills.

-Despite common elements, there is considerable variation among existing programs.
-Thus, the approach cannot be one size fits all.
-Extension staff must be creative, flexible, and above all, able to listen when sites express needs.
-Despite these challenges, it’s well worth the effort.
-County 4-H programs and after-school programs both benefit from working with new partners and new audiences.
+Thus, the approach cannot be “one size fits all.”
+Extension/4-H staff must be creative, flexible, and above all, able to listen when needs are expressed by sites.
+Despite these challenges, it’s well worth the effort because county 4-H programs and after-school programs both benefit from working with new partners and new audiences.
 Of course, the ultimate beneficiaries are the children.

 Key Elements of 4-H Afterschool

-• Open and responsive communication between the local Extension office and the local 4-H club leadership.
+- Open and responsive communication between the local Extension/4-H office and the local 4-H club leadership.

-• Youth and adult partnerships that recognize individual interests, abilities and assets, along with a balance of strengths and weaknesses among and between members and leaders.
+- Youth-adult partnerships that recognize individual interests, abilities, and assets and balance strengths and weaknesses among and between members and leaders.

-• Rules that contribute to positive youth development and focus on such fundamental issues as safety and mutual respect.
+- Rules contribute to positive youth development and focus on such fundamental issues as safety and mutual respect.

-• An atmosphere that encourages active participation of 4-H club members within and outside club boundaries.
+- Active participation of 4-H club members is encouraged within and outside club boundaries.

-• Clear understanding of the 4-H club’s purposes, goals and expectations by members, parents, and volunteers.
+- Clear understanding of the 4-H club’s purposes, goals, and expectations by its members, parents, and volunteers.

-• Educational programs that use an experiential learning model.
+- Educational programs use an experiential learning model.

 How to Use This Resource Guide

-This resource guide is designed to be used by Extension professionals and after-school providers to deliver positive youth development programs in underrepresented areas or with underrepresented populations.
-It includes information on identifying underserved or underrepresented audiences and potential challenges to their participation in 4-H programming.
+This resource guide is designed to be used by Extension professionals and after-school providers to deliver positive youth development programs in hard-to-reach areas or with hard-to-reach populations.
+It includes information on identifying hard-to-reach audiences and potential challenges to their participation in 4-H programming.

-• Chapter 1 provides an overview of the guide and an introduction to terminology.
+- Chapter 1 provides an overview of the guide and an introduction.

-• Chapters 2 through 4 provide detailed information on understanding ethnic, economic, and geographic diversity.
+- Chapters 2 through 4 provide detailed information on understanding.

-• Chapter 9 covers specific marketing strategies for targeting underrepresented audiences.
+- Chapter 9 covers specific marketing strategies for targeting hard-to-reach audiences.

 Other Materials in the 4-H Afterschool Series

-4-H Afterschool offers several other resource guides (some of which will be updated and republished through the NAE4-HYDP Afterschool Working Group):
+4-H Afterschool offers several other resource guides (some of which will be updated and republished through the NAE4-HYDP Afterschool Working Group), including:

 Each of these guides is designed to be used independently.
 Nevertheless, the guides also work well together during orientation and training of after-school staff and volunteers.